zimmertr/Conky/README.md

 Core system metrics are displayed in the first section, The second section is devoted to a To Do list which is simply the results of a text file and $cat.
 The third section is devoted to displaying your top running processes.

+The applet also takes advantage of a small python script that I wrote that queries the Gmail API for the current number of unread emails on your account.
+To make this script work, simply insert your email address and password in the script where you see the 'user='email'' and 'passwd='password'' fields.

 ![Alt text](https://raw.githubusercontent.com/zimmertr/Conky/master/screenshot.png "Screenshot of Conky.")